shriasi/ITP-ManageAppointments-LIS/README.md

-# ITP-Manage Appointments-LEGAL INFORMATION SYSTEM
+# ITP-Manage Appointments-Legal Information System

  Insert data or information about new Appointments in to the  system.